 The main strength of the book are the numerous smaller insights it provides throughout.
 The book delves into deep discussions of various theoretical issues, which it illustrates by many applied examples and a wide array of references, especially to philosophy of science.
 The book puts flesh on complicated and often abstract subjects, particularly when it comes to controversial topics such as p-hacking.

-The reader gains an understanding of the main challenges present in empirical economic research and also of the possible solutions.
-The audience of the book are all applied researcher working with data, and, in particular, those who have sensed certain aspects of their research practice as problematic.
+The reader gains an understanding of the main challenges present in empirical economic research and also the possible solutions.
+The main audience of the book are all applied researchers working with data and, in particular, those who have found certain aspects of their research practice problematic.

 Table of Contents